ixy-languages/ixy.ml/doc/ocaml_basics.md

 ```

 ### Lambda

+Functions don't have to be have names; they can be constructed as lambdas (also called function literal, anonymous function).

 ```ocaml
 fun x -> x + 1 (* function that maps each integer to its successor *)